-Once you initiate an action against someone, whether it’s a family or civil case, you must notify the other party that they are being sued.
-The process of formally notifying someone that an action has been initiated against them is known as “service of process”.
-Those who are certified in providing the documents necessary to complete the service of process are called process servers.
+Once you initiate action against someone, whether it’s a family or civil case, you must notify the other party that they are being sued.
+The process of formally notifying someone that an action has been initiated against them is known as the “service of process”.
+Those who are certified in providing the documents necessary to complete the service of the process are called process servers.

 Providing notice to a defendant or respondent through email or by mail is not sufficient to constitute service; even if that party receives it.
 There are circumstances where a formal service may not be necessary, such as when the party to be served waives this requirement.
 If a party decides to waive the service of process, be sure to get it in writing with the party’s signature and file the waiver with the Court.

 A process server will serve the defendant/respondent with a copy of the action and a summons.
 A summons explains in writing to the addressee that they have been named as a defendant/respondent in a lawsuit and gives specific instructions, including the timeframe to submit a response and where to submit it.